Welcome to Mould Medico - Mould Prevention & Tips

 Roof Inspections

 Regular roof inspections are essential for protecting your home from moisture ingress and mould—especially in high-rainfall, humid environments like the Sunshine Coast.
-The roof is your home’s first line of defence against the elements, and even minor defects can allow water to enter and create hidden problems over time.
+The roof is your home’s first line of defense against the elements, and even minor defects can allow water to enter and create hidden problems over time.

 Why Roof Inspections Are Critical